-Effective January 1, 2008, HSNi adopted the provisions of SFAS No. 157, "Fair Value Measurements" ("SFAS No. 157"), related to financial assets and liabilities that are being measured and reported on a fair value basis and expands disclosures about fair value measurements.
-Effective January 1, 2009, HSNi adopted the provisions of SFAS No. 157 related to nonfinancial assets and liabilities.
-The adoption of SFAS No. 157 had no effect on HSNi's existing fair-value measurement practices but requires disclosure of a fair-value hierarchy of inputs used to value an asset or a liability.
+Effective January 1, 2008, HSNi adopted the fair value provisions as set forth by the FASB related to financial assets and liabilities that are being measured and reported on a fair value basis and expands disclosures about fair value measurements.
+Effective January 1, 2009, HSNi adopted the fair value provisions related to nonfinancial assets and liabilities.
+The adoption of the provisions had no effect on HSNi's existing fair-value measurement practices but requires disclosure of a fair-value hierarchy of inputs used to value an asset or a liability.
 The three levels of the fair-value hierarchy include: